Joey Covington: 1960s and 1970s

 Covington, whose first recording with the Airplane was on the classic 1969 album Volunteers, appeared on the group's final recordings, writing and singing "Pretty As You Feel".
 1971's "Pretty As You Feel" was the last hit song of Jefferson Airplane.
 The bandmembers were heading in different musical directions and by 1974, Jefferson Airplane broke up.

 Covington performed with Jefferson Airplane at the Atlantic City (New Jersey, USA) Pop Festival in August 1969 just prior to Woodstock.
 He was particularly enthralled with Little Richard, as he watched from the side on stage along with Grace Slick.
 This led to an invitation to Little Richard to join him at a recording session in San Francisco, CA, USA, which resulted in the still-unreleased "Bludgeon of a Bluecoat aka The Man", featuring Richard on piano.
 It was scheduled for release in 1992 but withheld yet again due to lyric content, when rapper Ice T's "Cop Killer" was removed from record stores in 1992.

 Covington left Jefferson Airplane, Hot Tuna and turned down Jefferson Starship to record a solo album: Joe E. Covington's Fat Fandango that included the single "Your Heart Is My Heart".
 The album was released worldwide resulting in high sales and critical acclaim.
 According to his official website, Fat Fandango was released to all online music platforms in October 2019.
 Never quite leaving the Airplane family, he co-wrote the award-winning and multi-platinum hit in 1976 for Jefferson Starship, "With Your Love", and Papa John Creach's only top 40 hit, "Janitor Drives A Cadillac".

 1980s to 2000s

 Covington remained musically active throughout his life; in the 1970s through the 1980s he formed San Francisco All Stars and toured the U.S. also touring with Quicksilver Messenger Service.
 The 1990s and 2000s brought Covington back to Los Angeles where he recorded and toured with various all-star line-ups.

 Covington was well known around the Palm Springs area as a talented musician who delighted his audiences by sitting in with his musician friends drumming on a song or two.
+His last performance was in Palm Springs for a city-sponsored event on June 1, 2013.
+Covington thrilled his audience and signed autographs following the performance.